-Roundmoor Ditch is a chalk-fed stream that rises in Taplow and flows southeast to Dorney Common.
+Roundmoor Ditch, despite the name, is in fact a chalk-fed stream that rises in Taplow and flows southeast to Dorney Common.
 There, it is joined by the Cress Brook and continues as the Boveney Ditch, until it joins with the River Thames.

-In 2014, the Thames Basin suffered significant flooding which included extremely high groundwater levels in many areas, including Slough.
-This resulted in surface water infiltrating the sewer systems and therefore overwhelming the sewage treatment works.
+The Thames Basin suffered significant flooding in the winter of 2014.
+This included extremely high groundwater levels in many areas, including Slough.
+Surface water infiltrated the sewer systems and overwhelmed the sewage treatment works.

-Under these extreme conditions the Thames Water sewage treatment works in Slough were permitted to discharge storm flows into the Roundmoor Ditch.
-This continued for an unprecedented period of around three months.
+Under these extreme conditions, the Thames Water sewage treatment works in Slough were permitted to discharge storm flows into the Roundmoor Ditch.
+This continued for an unprecedented period of about three months.

-In partnership with the local community, Thames21, will improve and protect 750 metres or more of the Roundmoor Ditch as it flows through Dorney Common, Eton Wick.
+Thames21, using its strong reputation and experience with communities to improve and protect waterways, is working with local groups to improve and protect 750 metres or more of the Roundmoor Ditch as it flows through Dorney Common, Eton Wick.